scholarslab/CodeLab/Week03/lesson.md

 #### for loops

 We've had some experience now with sequences such as lists and strings.
 We can easily move through theses sequences using the `for` loop.
-Here's what that looks like:
+For loops are useful when we want to do some kind of logic for every element in a sequence, like telling every dog in a list of dogs that they're good.
+Here's what that code looks like:

 ```python
 dogs = ["Hazel", "Maple", "Bofur", "Fat Dog"]